Winner-pc/prettier-config/README.md

 #### Recommended Project Structure

-Here’s a simple example of how your project structure might look:
+Here's a simple example of how your project structure might look:

 ```
 my-project/